S-a-m-K/cyclistic_case_study/README.md

 12. Which members use which station and how many times
 <img width="586" alt="image" src="https://github.com/user-attachments/assets/02d4a3dd-ecf1-42d5-809d-31a5a5decbcc">

-13. How many times members and casuals rent a bike
+13. How many times members and casual riders rent a bike
 <img width="386" alt="image" src="https://github.com/user-attachments/assets/1cd3c501-a96b-4ea0-8032-dd759cfbb0c8">

 ### Data cleansing